Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 For most businesses, an LLC offers a perfect balance of benefits and protections without requiring an overwhelming amount of paperwork.
 Learn how to file an LLC here.

-Other Types of Businesses
+Other types of businesses

 There are several other ways to structure your business.
 These are outside the scope of what most small businesses need but include: